kotlin-orm/ktorm/hexo-docs/source/en/connect-to-databases.md

 ## Connect with a Pool

 Ktorm dosen't limit you, you can use any connection pool you like, such as DBCP, C3P0 or Druid.
-The `connect` function provides a overloaded edition which accepts a `DataSource` parameter, you just need to create a `DataSource` object and call that function with it:
+The `connect` function provides an overloaded edition which accepts a `DataSource` parameter, you just need to create a `DataSource` object and call that function with it:

 ````kotlin
 val dataSource = SingleConnectionDataSource() // Any DataSource implementation is OK.